Master of Science (MSc) in Communication Technology – 2-years – Trondheim

 The Student welfare organization Sit are here to make sure that you enjoy your time as a student.
 If you need anyone to talk to, Sit will help you.
 They also offer help with housing, kindergarten and more.

 We want to enable all our students.

-Visit our information page if you need help with special teaching arrangements, special examination arrangements or have other questions about special accomodations at NTNU.
+Visit our information page if you need help with special teaching arrangements, examination arrangements or have other questions about special accommodations at NTNU.